Writing Tasks

 Note that if several tasks are uploading artifacts with the same name then the ZIP archive from the above link will contain merged content of all artifacts.
 It's also possible to refer to an artifact of a particular task within a build by name:

-It's also possible to download a particular file of an artifact and not the while archive by using <ARTIFACTS_NAME>/<PATH>
+It's also possible to download a particular file of an artifact and not the whole archive by using <ARTIFACTS_NAME>/<PATH>

 instead of <ARTIFACTS_NAME>.zip